I hacked America’s data, and I found out that we’re a bunch of terrible, idiotic human beings.

 Comet Ping Pong: America’s First Choice For Housing Criminal Enterprises.

-They thought that guy (Trump, not Alfonso Ribeiro) would be an obviously successful occupant of the shoes of Thomas Jefferson, Franklin Roosevelt, Abe Lincoln, JFK, and Barack Obama.
+They thought that dude (Trump, not Alfonso Ribeiro) would be an obviously successful occupant of the shoes of Thomas Jefferson, Franklin Roosevelt, Abe Lincoln, JFK, and Barack Obama.

 I’m pretty sure Carlton from The Fresh Prince of Bel-Air wouldn’t have us worrying about nuclear annihilation, stock market crashes, and deporting fathers while their children cry in horror.
-Carlton’s not a dick.
+Carlton’s not an idiot, nor is he a dick.

 But since the host of America’s Funniest Home Videos isn’t our Commander-in-Chief, and AFV’s prime demographic stuck us with Donald Trump, this is where we are: